 One of the best ways to make time management work for you is to take time to figure out what your priorities are.
 This allows you to determine how much time you need to give to different areas, and offers you a chance to make sure you’re spending your time where it’s needed and wanted most.

-For more information about how I determine what are priorities, check out the post linked below.
+For more information about how I determine what are priorities, check out the posts and printables linked below.

 Choose an Area of Focus